Void-Stag/Void-Stag/README.md

-# 👋 Hi, I’m Heather
+# About me
-I'm a recent First-Class BSc Applied Computing graduate from De Montfort University.
+I'm a First-Class BSc Applied Computing graduate from De Montfort University.

-I have a passion for technology and eager to apply my skills while approaching challenges with new solutions.
-I'm actively seeking for graduate or entry-level roles in tech, preferably in:
-- Web Development
-- Full Stack Development
-- Database & Analytical
-- Software Engineering

-I am interested in other tech areas, which will challenge my problem solving and adaptability.
-I am enthusiastic to collaborate and excel with an innovative team.

 ## 🛠️ Current Skills